gendl/gendl-mcp/README.md

 The wrapper now automatically selects the appropriate Docker image based on the current branch in your gendl-mcp repository:

 1. The Docker image follows the naming pattern: `dcooper8/gendl:${branch}-${impl}`
-   - `${branch}` is the current git branch (release--1598, devo, or master)
+   - `${branch}` is the current git branch name with any slashes (`/`) converted to double hyphens (`--`)
+     - For example, `release/1598` becomes `release--1598` in the image tag
+     - `devo` branch will use the image tag `devo`
    - `${impl}` is the Lisp implementation (ccl or sbcl)

-2. If the current branch is not one of the supported branches (release--1598, devo, master), it defaults to `master`
+2. The script will attempt to pull or use an image matching your current branch:
+   - First tries to pull the image matching your current branch from Docker Hub
+   - If pull fails, checks if the image exists locally
+   - If neither works, falls back to the `master` branch image

 3. You can override the automatic selection with:
    - The `--docker-image` command-line argument